Together we overcome storms and floods

-The storm made landfall and circulated after the storm with prolonged heavy rain, causing the water level to rise and overflow the dike in Dien Cong.
-Remember, detecting it in time, the local government mobilized the political system, means, equipment, and materials on the spot, along with the people, to participate in the dike rescue.
+The storm made landfall and the circulation after the storm, heavy rains, caused the water level to rise, overflowing the dike in Dien Cong.
+Remember, timely detection, the local government mobilized the political system, means, equipment, materials on the spot along with the people to participate in the dike rescue.
 Immediately, the local government sent forces to patrol along the dike to promptly check the points at risk of landslides; notified the elderly and children to collect light and easily movable assets to high and safe places to prevent dike breakage so that timely rescue can be provided.

-Accordingly, people brought bamboo poles, households brought bags to contain sand to join the rescue with many measures.
-The city's military command, Regiment 244, the Northeast Mobile Police Regiment, and businesses with machinery and equipment joined hands to rescue the dike from 3:00 a.m. to 10:00 p.m. on September 8, ensuring the safety of the Dien Cong dike.
+Accordingly, people brought bamboo poles, households brought bags to contain sand to join the rescue in parallel with many measures.
+The city military command, Regiment 244, the Northeast Mobile Police Regiment, and businesses with machinery and equipment joined hands to rescue the dike from 3 a.m. to 10 p.m. on September 8, ensuring the safety of the Dien Cong dike.

 Mr. Vu Xuan Phien, Secretary of Dien Cong 1 area, recalled that moment, at around 5 am when he went to the dike and discovered that the water level was high and there was a risk of the dike overflowing, he tried his best to call out to the people.

-“From young to old, men and women joined hands to prevent the dike from overflowing, mobilizing everything they had.
-Every household had their own means, so they mobilized everything.
-Even the roof support poles were ready to be brought out to prevent the dike from overflowing.
-The people worked enthusiastically, and the ward officials also rolled up their sleeves and directly gave instructions,” said Mr. Phien.
+“Everyone from young to old, men and women joined hands to prevent the dike from overflowing, mobilizing everything they had.
+Every household had their own means to mobilize everything.
+Roof support poles were also ready to be brought out to prevent the dike from overflowing.
+People worked enthusiastically, and ward officials also rolled up their sleeves and directly gave instructions,” said Mr. Phien.

-The dike at Cay Thau temple and Dien Cong 3 area was discovered to have landslides and open mouths at the foot of the dike after the flood.
-On the morning of September 9, the People's Committee of Trung Vuong ward mobilized all forces, means and support from neighboring wards to participate in timely rescue and reinforce the dike.
+After the flood, the dike at Cay Thau temple and Dien Cong 3 area was discovered to have landslides and open mouths at the foot of the dike.
+On the morning of September 9, the People's Committee of Trung Vuong ward mobilized all forces, vehicles and support from neighboring wards to participate in timely rescue and reinforce the dike.

 Need to invest and upgrade soon